Council for the Development of Social Science Research in Africa: Background

 CODESRIA has three governing organs, the General Assembly being the highest, followed by the Executive Committee (headed by Sam Moyo) and the Scientific Committee (headed by Takyiwaa Manuh), each with their own specific roles.

 Contributions to Social Sciences

 CODESRIA grants scholarships.
 These grants comprise all levels from MA to post-doctoral research, organizes conferences and programs focusing on issues related to the social sciences and humanities, publishes in various forms (also see publications) and helps in setting up research training.
 Within the CODESRIA environment different strains of thought can be discerned, namely an older, more Marxist oriented group and a younger, neo-liberal group.
 A third group is characterized by people active in women studies and civil movements.
 Most of the programs offered to people are however dominated by men with the exception of the gender institute (2007 figures).

+The CODESRIA College of Mentors, a Pan-African initiative aimed at strengthening research capacity in African universities, has featured mentors such as Abdul Karim Bangura, Mshai Mwangola, Josephine Ahikire, Amy Niang, and Laban Ayiro.